 Black Bears vs. Grizzlies: What To Do if You Encounter a Bear

-Most bears are wary of humans and will flee as soon as they smell, hear or see a person.
-However, bears are unpredictable and dangerous.
-Always give a bear a wide berth when possible.
+It’s important to know that most bears are wary of humans and will likely flee as soon as they smell, hear or see you.
+However, bears are unpredictable and dangerous, so always give a bear a wide berth when possible and be prepared for it to not be afraid.

-Black bears live throughout much of the country, so chances are you’ll see one at some point.
-Black bears have no shoulder hump, ears that are taller, and a straight face profile.
+Black bears live throughout much of the country, so chances are you’ll see one at some point if you hike a lot.
+Black bears are much smaller than grizzlies; they also have no shoulder hump, taller ears and a straight face profile.

-Grizzlies, while widespread in Alaska and western Canada, live in only a few places in the lower 48, primarily Wyoming, Montana, Idaho and potentially the North Cascades in Washington.
-Grizzlies have distinctive characteristics to look for: a prominent shoulder hump, small rounded ears, and a “dished-in” or concave face profile.
+Grizzlies, while widespread in Alaska and western Canada, live in only a few places in the Lower 48, primarily Wyoming, Montana and Idaho.
+Grizzlies are much larger than black bears and have distinctive characteristics to look for: a prominent shoulder hump, small rounded ears and a “dished-in” or concave face profile.

 What To Do if You Encounter Either Type of Bear

-- If you see bear cubs, keep your distance.
+- If you see bear cubs, do not get between them and the mother.
 Mother bears are particularly dangerous and have been known to charge and attack at close range without warning.

-- If you spot a bear before it spots you, back well away, keeping your eyes on the bear.
+- If you spot a bear before it sees you, back away slowly, keeping your eyes on it and trying to prevent it from noticing you.

-- If you’re with others, group together to look more imposing.
+- If you’re with others and the bear does see you, group together to look more imposing.

 - Retreat and reroute your travel if possible, giving the bear a wide berth.
 If you can’t progress on the trail, it’s better to postpone your hike.